holderbp/nlme_mcmc/README.md

 * `module_<projectname>_modhyp_<subprojectname>_<modhypname>.py` --- Imported by the `mixed-effects_mcmc.py` main script and provides a public method for getting the current value of the log-posterior density.
 Thus, this module organizes the parameters, specifies the likelihood function and prior density, and the handles the data sets provided by the data module for a chosen "sub-project".
 Specifically, the module:
     * Initializes the data module, identifying the "data analysis sub-project" to be analyzed.
-    * Specifies the parameters to be tracked under Bayesian inference, separating them into three categories: INDIV_POP (individual-specific parameters assumed arise from a distribution over the population), INDIV_NOPOP (individual-specific parameters not controlled by a population distribution), POP (parameters specifying the population distribution for each parameter in INDIV_POP), OTHER (e.g., parameters associated to the error model, common parameters for all individuals).
+    * Specifies the parameters to be tracked under Bayesian inference, separating them into three categories: `indiv_pop` (individual-specific parameters assumed arise from a distribution over the population), `indiv_nopop` (individual-specific parameters not controlled by a population distribution), `pop` (parameters specifying the population distribution for each parameter in `indiv_pop`), `other` (e.g., parameters associated to the error model, common parameters for all individuals).
-    * Specifies the prior density for each of the INDIV_NOPOP, POP, and OTHER parameters (the prior for each INDIV_POP parameter is a conditional prior with respect to the POP distribution and is calculated automatically --- this is the essence of a Bayesian Hierarchical model; see below in the Theoretical/Implementation section).
+    * Specifies the prior density for each of the `indiv_nopop`, `pop`, and `other` parameters (the prior for each `indiv_pop` parameter is a conditional prior with respect to the `pop` distribution and is calculated automatically --- this is the essence of a Bayesian Hierarchical model; see below in the Theoretical/Implementation section).
     * Specifies the likelihood function, in particular the error model to be used (which is potentially different for different data sets within the data analysis sub-project).

   For any data analysis subproject, a user will likely create multiple "modhyp" modules, each specifying a different statistical model hypothesis, which can be compared/ranked for parsimony by their marginal likelihood.